-How can we improve the health and primary care services for people from low-income families or disadvantaged population?
+How to improve the health and primary care services for low-income families or disadvantaged population?

-Can the routine measurement of patients’ health-related quality of life improve the quality of medical care?
+Can routine measurement of patients’ health-related quality of life improve quality of care?

-How can we implement best practice in chronic disease management in real world primary care?
+How to implement best practice in chronic disease management in real world primary care?

-How can we promote better health through social media or mobile applications?
+How to promote better health through social media or mobile applications?

-How can we reduce treatment burden and/ or improve patient capacity?
+How to reduce treatment burden and/ or improve patient capacity?

-How can mental health be better delivered in primary care?
+How to enhance mental health in primary health care?

-Validation and standardisation of Patient Reported Outcome Measures; clinical application of HRQOL outcome measures; quality of life of patients with chronic diseases, measurement of health preference (utility); and application of HRQOL outcomes in cost-effectiveness analysis.
+Validation and standardisation of PRO Measures; clinical application of HRQOL outcome measures; HRQOL of patients with chronic diseases, measurement of health preference (utility); and application of HRQOL outcomes in cost-effectiveness analysis.

-Undergraduate and postgraduate medical education research with a combined qualitative and quantitative approach with specific interests in the following areas:
+Undergraduate and postgraduate medical education research taking a combined qualitative and quantitative approach with specific interests in the following areas:

 Primary care services and health equity:

-Evaluation of outcome and quality of care of primary care through big data analysis; effectiveness and cost-effectiveness of new model of chronic disease care, diagnosis and management of common health problems; use of antibiotics; health equity and health for marginalised groups; sexual health and HIV.
+Evaluation of outcome and quality of care of primary care through big data analysis and measurement of PRO; effectiveness and cost-effectiveness of new model of chronic disease care, diagnosis and management of common health problems; use of antibiotics; health equity and health for marginalised groups; infectious diseases in primary care; sexual health and HIV.